 It’s common courtesy to greet fellow hikers.
 There are high chances that you’ll often be meeting on the trail.
 So you better forge a friendship earlier sooner than later as it helps to make hiking fun and something to look forward to.

-Hiking can be a daunting exercise, but if done right, it is fun, engaging and rewarding.
+Hiking can be daunting, but if done right, it is fun, engaging and rewarding.
 Look for ways to make it enjoyable.
-If you can, have a friend to hike with and try out new trails with whenever possible.
-When you make it part of your exercising regimen, you’ll find that the benefits mentioned above will be a bonus to the fun you have.
+If you can, have a friend to go with and try out new trails with whenever possible.
+When you make it part of your exercising regimen, you’ll find that the benefits of hiking mentioned above will be a bonus to the fun you have.